davidji99/terraform-provider-herokux/website/docs/index.html.markdown

   * `data_connector_update_timeout` - (Optional) The number of minutes to wait for a data connector to be updated.
   Defaults to 10 minutes.
 Minimum required is 5 minutes.

+  * `postgres_credential_create_timeout` - (Optional) The number of minutes to wait for a postgres credential to be created.
+  Defaults to 10 minutes.
+Minimum required is 5 minutes.

+  * `postgres_credential_delete_timeout` - (Optional) The number of minutes to wait for a postgres credential to be deleted.
+  Defaults to 10 minutes.
+Minimum required is 5 minutes.